ansonshengit/Query-In-Place/README.md

 5. Run the **s3-select-small.py** a couple times to observe the difference between query with and without s3 select.

-## Glacier Select Builder Instruction:

-1. Watch the demo, which shows the difference between normal Glacier retrival and Glacier Select.

 # Topic 2 - AWS Glue and Amazon Athena

 **Sample Data**: Infomation of the rides for the green new york city taxis for the month of January 2017.